happypeter/edocs/soho.md

   - windows sealed well? thick walls?
   - noisy? dogs?
   - open space = living room + dinning room + kitchen
-    - It's such a wonderful design, since all the spaces will share light, and heating.
-    - I went to a big house, with standalone kitchen and living room and everything, I could tell it will be very expensive to heat up.

 ## Style
 - wood_plant_palette: A minimumist palette https://youtu.be/lyjC_QYZdx4?t=171